tc39/notes/meetings/2018-01/jan-23.md

 DD: I was talking to Adam and he said it wouldn't be a quick change because of similar issues.
 But given how much memory it involves, this is worth pursuing.

-MS?: maybe pass a function *into* some feature to ask for its source code (?)
+MLS?: maybe pass a function *into* some feature to ask for its source code (?)

 DD: seems isomorphic.
 Hard to mass-censor a lot of functions if you use a runtime `f.censor()`.